michael-bambha/BINF6250F25/project04/README.md

 Lastly, I understood the algorithm much better without doing it recursively, but the functions provided were intended for a recursive approach.
 I rarely use recursion so it's probably more so that I'm not used to it, but it was good practice.

+### Contributor - Brooks

+As Michael notes, implementing the De Bruijn graph constructor was very straightforward--I think we designed and wrote it basically on the spot.
+Implementing the Eulerian walk functions using the methods suggested in the provided file proved more time consuming.

+For one thing, recursion is inherently a bit tricky to conceptualize and debug.
+Truthfully, our initial pseudocode wasn't quite fit for the task, and it took some trial and error to figure out the correct return cases.

+I also struggled a bit with how best to store and interact with the graph during the recursive walk, since the assignment directed us to remove edges as they were traversed.
+After some deliberation I decided to just save a single copy of the graph before attempting a walk, modifying the De Bruijn object's copy while traversing it, and then restoring the stored graph using the unedited copy after.
+I don't love this as a solution, but it is at least simpler (and required less modifications to the provided function arguments) than, for example, passing a modified copy of the graph into every recursive function call.

+## Generative AI Appendix

+We did not use generative AI in this project.